 For our stay, we were in the 7132 Hotel with a Spa Deluxe Room.
 Entry to the 7132 Hotel features a substantial white architectural arch that contrasts the dark red modern interior.
-We sat down to a welcome drink in the lounge before retreating to our room.
+We sat in the lounge for a welcome drink before returning to our room.
 After driving through the winding roads of Switzerland and up the narrow valley to Vals, we needed a refresher.

 On entry, it was apparent we were about to enjoy an extremely comfortable stay.
-A large walk-in closet that has enough room for clamshell suitcases to remain open is just off the entry.
+A large walk-in closet with enough room for clamshell suitcases to remain open is just off the entry.
 Awesome!

 On the opposite wall is a tablet containing room controls and hotel information which proved helpful in looking at restaurant menus.
 Further into the room was the bed, a small sitting area, and an inclusive mini-bar.
 A good night’s sleep is easy with a smart TV, reliable internet, and an extraordinarily comfortable bed and bedding.

 As we had a Spa Deluxe Room, our room featured a spacious bathroom with a soaking tub, steam shower, luxury bath products, lounge chair, dual vanity, and make-up vanity.
 It was easy to feel refreshed in this room!
 The room is very well-equipped and will leave without any needs.
 Furthermore, we thoroughly enjoyed the scenic views of Vals from the expansive balcony.
 The hotel’s highlight lies in the